 Hilton Head National resort was built as a luxury property; yet, the developers recognized that was not necessarily synonymous with being a Class-A-only resort.
 For various reasons, many travelers prefer smaller RVs.
-With that in mind, leaders at Hilton Head National RV Resort decided to accept RVs as small as 18 feet.
+With that in mind, leaders at Hilton Head National RV Resort decided to welcome RVs of various sizes.
 That not only offers opportunities for smaller towables but also for smaller Class B and C motor coaches.
 At the same time, spaces were designed for the largest Class As and pull-behinds.
-The sites measure 86 feet by 20 feet perfect for rigs with slides.
+Most sites are 70’ by 20, with some measuring even larger, all perfect for rigs with slides.
 There are back-in spaces, pull-throughs, and buddy sites.
 All are concrete patio sites, with individual firepits and full hookups including Wi-Fi and premium cable TV.
 Lakeview and golf view sites are available.

 Being the area’s only resort accepting pull-behind RVs is just the icing on a very delicious cake.
 Hilton Head National RV Resort has an exceptional array of top-notch amenities creating a resort-style experience.
 The 97 acres feature an 8,500-square-foot beach-entry pool with a lazy river.
 Onsite there is a playground, basketball, bocce ball, and pickle ball courts.
 There is even a two-acre dog park with dog washing stations!
 Plus, the founders took care to incorporate the natural environment, adding elements like lakes, park areas, and miles of walking trails around the property.